latenitefilms/TransferToolbox/docs/how-to-use.md

 You can now continue editing on **Final Cut Pro (for iPad)**!

-However, it's **very important** you read the rest **Limitations & Known Issues** below, so that you're aware of things that don't translate properly between Mac and iPad.
+However, it's **very important** that you read the rest of the **Limitations & Known Issues** below, so that you're aware of things that don't translate properly between Mac and iPad.

 ---